Tagged: conservation

 scientist 26: the ecology researcher – Marten Scheffer critical transitions (2012)

-The Science Show’s Chris Creese reports from the Ecological Society of America conference in Portland, USA.
+visitors this year: 175 The Science Show’s Chris Creese reports from the Ecological Society of America conference in Portland, USA.
 She chats with ‘critical transitions’ expert Marten Scheffer (Netherlands).
-They talk about Marten’s book and a collaboration on a film...
+They talk about Marten’s book and...

 Podcast: Play in new window